-Brock Huard joining fox as college football commentator
+Brock Huard joining Fox as college football commentator

-Former UW and NFL quarterback Brock Huard has joined FOX as a color commentator, and he will be part of the network’s No. 2 college football broadcast team along with play-by-play man Joe Davis.
+Former UW and NFL quarterback Brock Huard has joined Fox as a color commentator, and he will be part of the network’s No. 2 college football-broadcast team along with play-by-play man Joe Davis.

 Huard made the announcement Wednesday morning on 710 ESPN morning show that he co-hosts with Mike Salk.

-Huard joins FOX after 12 years as college football analyst with ESPN.
+Huard joins Fox after 12 years as a college football analyst with ESPN.

 Baseball

-Seattle University baseball dropped the opening game of its Western Athletic Conference series at Northern Colorado, 12-6.
+Seattle University dropped the opening game of its Western Athletic Conference series at Northern Colorado, 12-6.

-The Redhawks fall to 12-38 overall and 7-18 in WAC play, effectively ending their chances of advancing to the six-team WAC Tournament, played next week in Mesa, Ariz.
+The Redhawks fall to 12-38 overall and 7-18 in WAC play, effectively ending their chances of advancing to the six-team WAC tournament, played next week in Mesa, Ariz.

-Chase Wells hit a grand slam in a five-run sixth inning for Seattle U that gave it a 7-6 lead, but the Bears (11-34, 7-18 WAC) responded with five runs in the bottom of the inning.
+Chase Wells hit a grand slam in a five-run sixth inning for Seattle U that gave it a 7-6 lead, but the Bears (11-34, 7-18) responded with five runs in the bottom of the inning.

 Softball